masx200/webpack-react-vue-spa-awesome-config/README.md

 configuration.optimization.splitChunks.name should be one of these: false | string | function
 -> Give chunks created a name (chunks with equal name are merged).
-Details:
-_ configuration.optimization.splitChunks.name should be false.
-_ configuration.optimization.splitChunks.name should be a string. \* configuration.optimization.splitChunks.name should be an instance of function.